applebym/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> I installed Python 3.5 because I wanted the most recent version.
+>> I installed Python 3.5 because Anaconda supports both versions.
 To find the version, type `python --version` in the command line.

 ---